 We would like patients to complete an online consultation form rather than simply phoning for an appointment.
 The form is assessed by a doctor, nurse or paramedic to decide the best way to provide care, or address your problem.

-Online consultation forms may be completed at any time of the day or night.
 Most will receive a response the same day, and all should receive a reply within 2 working days (excluding weekends and Bank holidays).

 If this is not possible please phone the practice and a receptionist will ask you a few questions so we can prioritise urgent problems.